apapiu/guided-diffusion-keras/README.md

 The `predict_x_zero` method uses classifier free guidance by combining the conditional and unconditional
 prediction: `x0_pred = class_guidance * x0_pred_conditional + (1 - class_guidance) * x0_pred_unconditional`

-TODO: Explain more how we get the formula.
-VDM+DDIM.
+A bit of math: The approach above falls within the VDM parametrization see 3.1 in [Kingma et al.](https://arxiv.org/pdf/2107.00630.pdf):

+$$ z_t = \alpha_t*x + \sigma_t*\epsilon,  \epsilon ~ n(0,1)$$

+Where $z_t$ is the noisy version of $x$ at time $t$.

+generally $\alpha_t$ is chosen to be $\sqrt{1-\sigma_t^2}$ so that the process is variance preserving.
+Here I chose $\alpha_t=1-\sigma_t$ so that we linearly interpolate between the image and random noise.
+Why?
+Honestly I just wondered if it was going to work :) also it simplifies the updating equation quite a bit and it's easier to understand what the noise to signal ratio will look like.
+The updating equation above is the DDIM model for this parametrization which simplifies to a simple weighted average.
+Note that the DDIM model deterministically maps random normal noise to images - this has two benefits: we can interpolate in the random normal latent space, it takes fewer steps generaly to get decent image quality.

-Note that I use a lot of unorthodox choices in the modelling (linear weights for the noise, weird noise sampling, not scaling the attention).
+Note that I use a lot of unorthodox choices in the modelling.
 Since I am fairly new to generative models I found this to be a great way to learn what is crucial vs. what is nice to have.
 I generally did not see any divergences in training which supports the notion that **diffusion models are stable to train and are fairly robust to model choices**.
 The flipside of this is that if you introduce subtle bugs in your code (of which I am sure there are many in this repo) they are pretty hard